Trillium sessile: Taxonomy

-Trillium sessile was one of three Trillium species described by the Swedish botanist Carl Linnaeus in 1753 (the other two being T. cernuum and T. erectum).
-Of the three, only T. sessile has a stalkless flower.
-Historically, the name Trillium sessile has been applied to various trilliums with this characteristic, but many of these are now understood to be members of several distinct species that comprise the subgenus Sessilium.
+Trillium sessile was one of three Trillium species named and described by the renowned Swedish botanist Carl Linnaeus in 1753 (the other two being Trillium cernuum and Trillium erectum).
+In his description, Linnaeus referred to an earlier description and illustration of a taxon published by the English naturalist Mark Catesby in 1730, but Catesby's illustration was identified as Trillium maculatum by the American botanist John Daniel Freeman in 1975.
+Historically, the name Trillium sessile has been applied to various trilliums with a stalkless flower, but many of these are now understood to be members of several distinct taxa in subgenus Sessilia.
 This broad use of the name persisted into the latter half of the twentieth century.
-For example, the illegitimate name Trillium sessile var. californicum has been used to refer to a variety of T. chloropetalum, a sessile-flowered Trillium species confined to western North America (where T. sessile in the modern sense does not range).
+For example, the illegitimate name Trillium sessile var. californicum has been used to refer to a variety of Trillium chloropetalum, a sessile-flowered species confined to western North America (where Trillium sessile in the modern sense does not occur).

 As of January 2022, Kew's Plants of the World Online accepts no infraspecific names for Trillium sessile.
 Some authorities recognize the name Trillium sessile f. viridiflorum Beyer, a form with yellow-green petals that occurs spontaneously throughout the range of the species.
 Some populations of T. sessile exhibit a range of petal color but the formal description of forma viridiflorum only includes plants with no trace of purple pigment in the petals.

 Muhlenberg described the yellow-petaled variety Trillium sessile var. luteum in 1813, but the taxon was given specific rank (Trillium luteum) by Harbison in 1901.
 The latter is distinguished from T. sessile by its larger size, the mottling of its leaves, shorter filaments, the color of its petals, and the character of its stigmas.
 Apart from this, a clear yellow form of T. sessile has not been found and named.